My dad wasn’t buried the day he died because the ground was too hard. His burial didn’t take place until two months later, on May 30, 2015.

 A year after I packed up my life in Québec City to return home, I was done working and getting ready to return to Asia.
-I had slowly began writing again, and I was finding my way on social media – although it still feels awkward at times.
-At the beginning of September I rode the train from Toronto to Vancouver with VIA Rail, I then flew to Hong Kong for a couple days, and then hopped on a flight to Bangkok.
+I had slowly begun writing again, and I was finding my way on social media – although it still feels awkward at times.
+At the beginning of September, I rode the train from Toronto to Vancouver with VIA Rail, I then flew to Hong Kong for a couple days, and then hopped on a flight to Bangkok.

 I love being back on the road, interacting with locals, spending my days sweating to death.
-It’s not always cupcakes and rainbows, there are days when I have a five minute crying session because I suddenly ache for my dad, but that’s to be expected.
+It’s not always cupcakes and rainbows, there are days when I have a five-minute crying session because I suddenly ache for my dad, but that’s to be expected.
 That’s normal.

 Finding a balance among travel, life, and family is different for everyone.
 The most important thing one can do is follow their heart.
 When it became evident that I had to return home, I was forced to cancel a campaign I was doing with Ford Canada, which ultimately damaged my relationship with them, but the truth is, it was worth it.
 I had seven months of one-on-one time with my dad that I wouldn’t have had if I remained in Québec, or was on the road.
 I had tough days, but there were many days when his snide comments and weird demands would make me laugh.
 I was able to take him driving every day during the fall months to see the leaves change colour, starting in a small cemetery he loved (which is where he is now buried) and into the countryside.
-I like to think I was there when he needed me the most, and because of that I have no regrets.
+I like to think I was there when he needed me the most, and because of that, I have no regrets.

 Life is uncertain, but I am finding my way.
-During the last three months of 2015 I travelled in Thailand and Myanmar, and made time for myself and my grief.
+During the last three months of 2015, I travelled to Thailand and Myanmar and made time for myself and my grief.
 While I had originally said I wasn’t going to come home for Christmas, I decided to return to Canada at the beginning of December so I’d be home for what would have been his 80th birthday and for the first Christmas our family will have without him sitting in his recliner, chewing on his favourite candy, Toffee.
 I cancelled my return to Mexico and changed my mind about moving to Vancouver.
 I restarted a project that I had put aside when I left Québec in 2014.
 And for the first time in 18 months, I feel like I am once again living my life for me.